MikroElektronika/mikrosdk_click_v2/clicks/gps5/details.md

 ## Example Description

-> This example demonstrates the use of GPS 5 click by reading and displaying the GPS coordinates.
+> This example demonstrates the use of GPS 5 Click by reading and displaying the GPS coordinates.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and resets the click board.
+> Initializes the driver and resets the Click board.

 ```c